tkmfujise/urakata/README.md

 1. Download the addons.tar.gz from the [release](https://github.com/tkmfujise/urakata/releases).
 2. Extract the addons.tar.gz and place the redscribe directory into (Your godot project root)/addons directory.
-3. Open the project settings and enable Urakata.
+3. Open the project settings and enable Ura Kata.

 ## Customization